 Premiering in 1977 and produced collaboratively with peers and mental health workers, The Other Side is a Taunton public access show that explores current issues that affect people with mental illness.

-- Deb, a CCBC client
+- Kimberly, a CCBC client

-- Dennis, a CCBC client
+- Valerie, a CCBC client

-- Kristin, a CCBC client
+- Jules, a CCBC client